 - Local materials are due at the end of the fellowship year unless they are short-term loans or are recalled by the lending library.

-- If you receive an item with a short-term loan band, do not worry about the due date as the item will be renewed automatically.
-You will receive a notice a week before the item is due.
+- If you receive an item with a short-term loan, you will receive a notice a week before the item is due.

 - If an item is recalled, you will receive a notice with a firm due date.

-- You may notify Sarah Harris if you would like a replacement copy of a short-term loan or recalled item.
+- You may notify Joe Milillo if you would like a replacement copy of a short-term loan or recalled item.

 Interlibrary Loan Borrowing Due Dates and Renewals

-- You can ignore all due dates on interlibrary loan bands as items will be renewed automatically.
-You will receive a notice a week before the item is due.
+- Interlibrary loan books have paper bands on the covers listing the lending libraries and due dates.
+You can ignore all due dates as items will be renewed automatically, and you will receive a notice a week before the item is due.

-- When you are asked to return interlibrary loan materials, you may notify Brooke Andrade to ask for a replacement copy.
+- When you are asked to return interlibrary loan materials, you may notify Joe Milillo to ask for a replacement copy.
 You may keep the copy of the item you currently have until the new copy arrives.

 Interlibrary Loan Charges